 Which of the words and expressions above are relevant to your own experience of meetings and negotiations?
 Which ones are likely to be more relevant in the future?
 Try to make sentences which are true for both you and your partner.

-PDF version for easy printing: 5.
-Meetings and negotiations vocabulary definitions game
+PDF for easy saving and printing: Meetings and negotiations vocabulary definitions game